LizMetzger/portfolio/_posts/2023-03-16-Sloth-Robot-From-Scratch.md

 (C++, Solidworks, 3D Printing)

-TODO:
-Edit a video for the front page: all the way up, and down, regular speed, speed it up, end regular speed

 This was a 10 week project where the objective was to build a robot that could autonomously climb a ladder from scratch.
 I went through the whole process of designing, building, and programming this robot.

 **Mechanical Design:**